ALIZE-Speaker-Recognition/android-alize/README.md

 ### How to use it

+#### Audio input

+This library does not handle audio recording.
+Audio is passed to the speaker recognition system using the various `addAudio` methods.

+The frequency of the audio signal must be specified in the configuration file, using the parameter `SPRO_sampleRate`.
+The default format for the audio samples is **16-bit, signed integer linear PCM**.

+The parameter `SPRO_format` may be used in the configuration file in order to specify a different format (refer to `spro.h` for the list of formats supported by SPro).
+However, it is unlikely to be useful in the context of ALIZÉ for Android.
+If a different sample/file format is specified this way, it will be used to process audio data sent to the system using the methods `addAudio(String filename)`, `addAudio(InputStream audioDataStream)` and `addAudio(byte[] audioData)`.
+But the method `addAudio(short[] linearPCMSamples)`, as its signature and parameter name imply, always expects 16-bit, signed integer linear PCM, ignoring the setting for `SPRO_format`.

 #### Import the library

 In Android Studio, import the AAR archive into your application project as a new module (`File` ▸ `New` ▸ `New Module…`, then `Import .JAR/.AAR Package`).
 Remember to update the app module's `build.gradle` file to include the library in the dependencies.